Elizabeth East

 Elizabeth East faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has university qualification rates of 8.5%, significantly lower than the Australian average of 30.4%.
+The area's university qualification rate is 8.5%, significantly lower than the Australian average of 30.4%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are most common at 6.2%, followed by postgraduate qualifications (1.4%) and graduate diplomas (0.9%).
 Trade and technical skills are prominent, with 36.1% of residents aged 15+ holding vocational credentials - advanced diplomas (7.2%) and certificates (28.9%).

-Educational participation is high, with 32.5% of residents currently enrolled in formal education, including 14.1% in primary education, 8.5% in secondary education, and 3.3% pursuing tertiary education.
+Educational participation is high, with 32.5% of residents currently enrolled in formal education.
+This includes 14.1% in primary education, 8.5% in secondary education, and 3.3% pursuing tertiary education.

 Frequently Asked Questions - Education